Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-5/lecture-materials/authentication-with-bcrypt-and-sessions.md

 <br>
 <br>

-### Hash a string using bcrypt
+### Salting a Hash using bcrypt

-bcrypt does this thing called "salting" a string.
-It requires you to generate a salt which is used in the encryption process.
-This must be generated each time you hash a string.
+In addition to hashing, bcrypt can perform another process known as "salting".
+It requires you to generate a salt which is used in the encryption process each time a string is hashed.

 If you don't do this, the same string will get hashed to the same value each time.
 If this were to happen, someone with a common password could hack the database and see who else's hashed password had the same value as theirs and know that they have the same password as them.